errisnil/architect/README.md

 ### --version
 Prints version info

-There are a few other options to be able to run
 ## Database Config
 This is provided by a `.toml` file using the `--config` option of the executable.
 ### app: String